Required vaccine coverage among kindergarteners drops for second year in a row - Local News 8

 By Deidre McPhillips, CNN

 School requirements do not include the Covid-19 vaccine, which is explicitly banned from being included in school mandates in at least 20 states.
-However, the Covid-19 vaccine will become part of the CDC’s recommended immunization schedule for both children and adults this year.
+However, that vaccine will become part of the CDC’s recommended immunization schedule for both children and adults this year.

-About 93% of kindergarteners enrolled in the 2021-22 school year had received the required vaccines — including measles, mumps and rubella (MMR), diphtheria, tetanus and acellular pertussis (DTaP), and polio.
-Coverage fell for the second year in a row amid the Covid-19 pandemic, down from about 94% the previous year and below the federal target of 95%.
+About 93% of kindergarteners enrolled in the 2021-22 school year got the required vaccines, including measles, mumps and rubella (MMR); diphtheria, tetanus and acellular pertussis (DTaP); and polio.
+Coverage fell for the second year in a row amid the Covid-19 pandemic, from about 94% the previous year and below the federal target of 95%.

+High vaccination rates among children help protect the broader community too, says Dr. Sean O’Leary, chair of the American Academy of Pediatrics’ committee on infectious diseases.

+“It’s important to emphasize again that this affects everyone in these communities.
+High immunization rates help everyone stay healthier,” he said Thursday.

 Ohio is one of nine states where fewer than 90% of kindergartners were vaccinated against measles last school year.
-An outbreak in the Columbus area starting in November has resulted in 83 cases among children, the vast majority of whom were unvaccinated.
+An outbreak in the Columbus area that began in November has resulted in 83 cases among children, the vast majority of whom were unvaccinated.

+“Outbreaks like this are entirely preventable.
+These outbreaks harm children and cause significant disruption in their opportunities to learn, grow and thrive,” O’Leary said, also citing the recent case of polio reported in New York.

+“Vaccination throughout childhood is essential because it equips children’s immune systems to recognize and resist disease so they develop and live healthy lives into adulthood.
+A healthy childhood contributes to a healthy adulthood.”

 A recent survey from the Kaiser Family Foundation separately found that more than a third of parents oppose vaccine requirements in schools, even if the option for individual choice could create health risks.

-Another 4% of kindergartners were not fully vaccinated nor formally exempt, but were allowed to attend school during a grace period for provisional enrollment.
-This group of students particularly highlights the importance of “rigorously enforced school vaccination requirements, school-based vaccination clinics, reminder and recall systems, and follow-up with undervaccinated students by school nurses,” according to the CDC researchers — most states could reach 95% coverage against measles if all of these kindergarteners received their required shots.
+Another 4% of kindergartners were not fully vaccinated or formally exempt but were allowed to attend school during a grace period for provisional enrollment.
+This group of students particularly highlights the importance of “rigorously enforced school vaccination requirements, school-based vaccination clinics, reminder and recall systems, and follow-up with undervaccinated students by school nurses,” according to the CDC researchers; most states could reach 95% coverage against measles if all of these kindergarteners received their required shots.

 A recent CNN analysis of data from the 2020-21 school year found that students in states with stricter school vaccine requirements are more likely to have their shots.

-Aside from school requirements, the CDC also recommends routine vaccination against 14 diseases for children before they turn two.
-Another study published Thursday by the CDC found that vaccination rates remained “high and stable for most vaccines” for children born in 2018 and 2019, who turned two during the Covid-19 pandemic.
-Less than 1% of these children were completely unvaccinated by the time they turned two, which is better than the federal goal outlined in the Healthy People 2030 objectives.
+Aside from school requirements, the CDC recommends routine vaccination against 14 diseases for children before they turn 2.
+Another study published Thursday by the CDC found that vaccination rates remained “high and stable for most vaccines” for children born in 2018 and 2019, who turned 2 during the Covid-19 pandemic.
+Less than 1% of these children were completely unvaccinated by the time they turned 2, which is better than the federal goal outlined in the Healthy People 2030 objectives.

 According to the CDC researchers, key methods to improve equity in vaccination coverage include addressing vaccine hesitancy among parents, strong and persistent recommendations from health care providers and reducing logistical and financial barriers to access vaccines.